iojanblog/botija/README.md

 ./plug.august.sh install <offlineKey>
 ```

-Ask the BOT to unlock your door at your Telegram Chat
+Ask your BOT to unlock your door at your Telegram Chat
 >unlock door